afiorg9000/Kayesian_Beauty_Contest/README.md

 ## Project Overview

-This project is a poc for interpreting collective reality through conference feedback using openai's API.
+This project is a poc for interpreting the collective patterns of a community from conference participant feedback using openai's API.
 The current implementation focuses on the EAGxBerkeley 2024 conference, but the methodology can be extended to other conferences in the future.

 ### Key Goals
 - Analyze participant feedback to identify patterns and insights of the collective